 On June 18, 1942, Paige returned with the Monarchs to play against the Grays in D.C. for the first time.
 A standing-room-only crowd of more than 28,000 saw the night game, which also was the first time Griffith had allowed the Grays to play under the still-new stadium lights.
 Paige shut out the Grays over his five innings, but the Grays came back to win, 2-1, in the bottom of the 10th.

 The June 18 victory produced a surge in interest in and attendance at the Grays’ Griffith Stadium games.
-Crowds for the 11 games the Grays played in D.C. in ’42 totaled 127,690 in 1942, according to Snyder’s book.
+Crowds for the 11 games the Grays played in D.C. in ’42 totaled 127,690, according to Snyder’s book.
 The Senators, by contrast, drew 403,493 fans to their 58 home dates (19 of them double-headers), an average of 6,977 per date.

 The attendance figures got another boost when Paige and the Monarchs returned for an Aug.
 13 game.
 A crowd of more than 20,000 saw the Grays again defeat the Monarchs, this time 3-2 in 12 innings.
 Paige went the distance and took the loss.

 After the Grays and Monarchs finished their seasons as champions of the two Negro Leagues, they met for the first game of their post-season series on Sept.
 8, 1942, at Griffith Stadium, before 25,000 fans.
 This time, Paige shut out the Grays for six innings.
 Kansas City won, 8-0.
 The Monarchs went on to sweep the series.